Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Tools for the proofs -- Mathematical preliminaries from the SCI hierarchy

+\MG{\begin{rem} Strictly speaking, a general algorithm is a pair $\Gamma$ and a suitable map $\Lambda_{\Gamma}$ taking elements of $\Omega$ to subsets of $\Lambda$.
+We will abuse notation somewhat and refer to a general algorithm as just the map $\Gamma$, but it is worth considering this subtlety when considering Definition \ref{definition:ProbablisticAlgorithm}.
+Similarly, we will refer to the mapping $\gprob_{\iota}$ as an RGA even though the full definition of an RGA requires $X$, $\mathcal{F}$ and $\{\mathbb{P}_{\iota}\}_{\iota \in \Omega}$ to be specified. \end{rem}}

-We should justify this model before we move on: (i) and (ii) are measure theoretic notions that ensure that natural sets that one might construct for randomized algorithms (such as the minimum runtime) are measurable sets, these assumptions are also satisfied by any classical probabilistic model such as randomized Turing machines or randomized BSS machines.
+We should justify this model before we move on: (i) and (ii) are measure theoretic \MG{conditions} that ensure that natural sets that one might construct for randomized algorithms (such as the minimum amount of input information) are measurable sets\MG{.} \MG{T}hese assumptions are satisfied by any classical probabilistic model such as randomized Turing machines or randomized BSS machines.
 The third point ensures the consistency of the model, in the sense that if the model reads the same information for two inputs then the probability distribution of the outputs should be the same.